connexcs/docs/docs/customer/main.md

 * **Contact Type**: This field is only used for informational and organizational purposes; there is no additional function for it.

-* **Auto Generate Password**: Select this to have a password generated online and sent via email.
-Deselect the box to enter a password manually.

 * **Public Notes**: Display on the Customer Portal.

 * **Private Notes**: Display in the Control Panel.